xma711/notebook/statistics/bayes_theorem/README.md

 Bayes' rule simply states that
 posterior (after) odds equals prior (before) odds times Bayes factor.

-Byes's rule relates that odds of event A1 to the odds of event A2 before (prior to) and after (posterior to) conditioning on another event B.
+Bayes's rule relates that odds of event A1 to the odds of event A2 before (prior to) and after (posterior to) conditioning on another event B.

 Bayes factor (or likelihood ratio) = conditional probabilities of event B given that